Skip to Content

 ahh, paradise!

-Taking a day trip to Las Grutas Tolantongo was one of the best things that we did in Mexico City.
-It’s famous for its Insta-worthy hot springs, which are on the side of a mountain, so you get epic views as you soak in the warm, therapeutic waters.
+This day trip to Las Grutas Tolantongo is one of the most memorable experiences you can add to your Mexico City itinerary.
+This spot is famous for its postcard-worthy hot springs carved right into the side of a mountain, giving you sweeping views as you soak in warm, mineral-rich water.

 10. Visit the Chapultepec Castle and Anthropology Museum